Canop/rhit/website/docs/usage-filters.md

 Remote IP filters are defined with `--ip`, shortened in `-i`.

-You may either filter to show the hits of a specific IP or the other ones.
+You may filter to show the hits of a specific IP or the other ones, or do a string based filtering.

 Purpose|Example
 -|-
-Show the hits of a specific IP | `-i 35.180.167.230` Show all hits but the ones of a specific IP | `-i '!35.180.167.230'`
+Show the hits of a specific IP | `-i 35.180.167.230` Show all hits but the ones of a specific IP | `-i '!35.180.167.230'` Show all hits from IP starting with '192' | `-i '^192'`

 # Filter by Method